sharkweekthings/plastek/README.md

  - On world creation - Some mod is causing "Empty heigh range: [6 above bottom--1 absolute]".
 I gave up trying to figure out what was causing it.

  - When crafting a saw, and Ars Nouveau style Log together, it will consume the whole durability of the Saw.
+ - Several "For Fun" chapter quests have had their Repeatable Quest disabled due to an issue with FTB Quests allowing for infinite re-completion of the quest without needing to re-do the quest.
  - There may be an issue with the Spell Turret firing off spells
  - Textures are missing for several Nat Prog pebbles.
 Reported to Dev.
  - While you are flying at high speeds (sprinting) -- you may encounter a rare-ish issue where server a single tick takes 40 seconds.
 This has been reported to several mod devs.
 This issue doesnt tend to occur when you are running on the ground.